jgafnea/disco-deb/report.md

 bin/example libdevel/packageA,libdevel/packageB
 ```

 which seemed "backward".
-Writing the logic and adding explicit variables helped clarify the formatting and make it easier to follow.
+Writing the parsing logic and adding explicit variables helped clarify the formatting and make it easier to follow.

 For counting, I used `Counter` because it performs as well as a hash table but it's easier to use and read, especially coming back to it months later.